MarSonyTM/ft_transcendence/README.md

 **WARNING!!**

-This application is incomplete and needs fixing, however if you want to test it, youll need to install some packages.
+This application is incomplete and needs fixing, however if you want to test it, you'll need to install some packages.
 I have created a bash script to help solve this issue.
-Its creates a venv in the '~' dir, aptly named "fuckpy".
+It creates a venv in the '~' dir, aptly named "fuckpy".
 Running the script creates said venv and installs the necessary packages (i.e httpx, websocket etc")

 To use PongCLI: